rawrpit/webt-core-composer-for-php-projects/README.md

 # WEBT | CORE | Composer for PHP Projects

 ## Overview
 The PAA (Pet Appreciation Association) has contacted your company in order to create a website which helps pet owners to generate a sustainable and cheap emergency coil.
 The Pet Emergency Coil lets you directly phone the owner by scanning a QR Code.
-Your website is to create these QR Codes from given phone numbers.
+Your website is supposed to create these QR Codes from given phone numbers.

 ## User Story 1
 *As a Developer I want to set up composer, so that I have a package manager available for professional development.*